RainwayApp/API-homework/readme.md

 ```

 ### POST users/[id]/games
-Add a game to a user's library.
+Adds a game to a user's library.
 ```JSON
 {"id": "..."}
 ```

 ### DELETE users/[id]/games/[gameid]
-Remove a game from a user's library.
+Removes a game from a user's library.